klauspost/compress/s2/README.md

 This will ensure that we are at exactly the offset we want, and reading from `dec` will start at the requested offset.

+# Compact storage

+For compact storage [RemoveIndexHeaders](https://pkg.go.dev/github.com/klauspost/compress/s2#RemoveIndexHeaders) can be used to remove any redundant info from a serialized index.
+If you remove the header it must be restored before [Loading](https://pkg.go.dev/github.com/klauspost/compress/s2#Index.Load).

+This is expected to save 20 bytes.
+These can be restored using [RestoreIndexHeaders](https://pkg.go.dev/github.com/klauspost/compress/s2#RestoreIndexHeaders).
+This removes a layer of security, but is the most compact representation.
+Returns nil if headers contains errors.

 ## Index Format:

 Each block is structured as a snappy skippable block, with the chunk ID 0x99.